raphaelschaad/peaks/README.md

 # peaks
-Peaks is an interactive web-visualization of Swiss mountain names
+Peaks is an interactive web-visualization of Swiss mountain names: https://raphaelschaad.github.io/peaks/